microsoft/genaiscript/docs/src/content/docs/getting-started/index.md

     - AI Code Automation
 ---

-GenAIScript is a Visual Studio Code Extension that uses stylized JavaScript with minimal syntax to define Generative AI scripts.
+GenAIScript is a scripting language that makes LLMs a first-class part of the scripting process, easily allowing users to author, debug, and deploy LLM-based scripts.
+GenAIScript uses stylized JavaScript with minimal syntax to define Generative AI scripts and is supported by a VSCode extension.
 Because LLMs and foundation models can do things that other kinds of software cannot do, the core of every GenAIScript is a call to the LLM to perform some function.
-GenAIScript is a scripting language where the generative AI model is a first class element of the runtime.
 For example, the following script takes a file with text content (.txt, .pdf, .docx) as input and saves a summary of the file in another file.

 ```js wrap title="summarize.genai.js"